iterative/katacoda-scenarios/get-started/accessing/step5.md

 `dvc update data/data.xml.dvc`{{execute}}

-In this case everything is up to date, but if someone creates a new version of the `data.xml` in the data registry repository this command will detect this and update the `data/data.xml.dvc` file accordingly.
+In this case everything is up to date, but if someone creates a new version of the `data.xml` in the data registry repository this command can detect this and update the `data/data.xml.dvc` file accordingly.